 Below are some of the common ways narcissists react when you stop chasing them:

-- They will start flirting with you: If the narcissist felt deprived after losing your attention, they may start flirting with you so that you fall in love with them again.
-At the same time, their ego may prevent them from making it obvious that they want you simply because they don’t want to appear desperate especially if they had been ignoring you.
+- They will start flirting with you: If the narcissist feels deprived after losing your attention, they may start flirting with you so that you fall in love with them again.
+At the same time, their ego may prevent them from making it obvious that they want you simply because they don’t want to appear desperate, especially if they have been ignoring you.